John W. Creighton Jr.: Career

 Creighton served as president and chief executive officer of Weyerhaeuser Company from 1988 through 1997.
 He was the first chair of Weyerhaeuser who was not a member of the Weyerhaeuser family.
+After retiring from Weyerhaeuser in 1997, he joined a Seattle investment firm, Madrona Venture Group where he advised local companies until his death.
 He also served as chairman and chief executive officer of UAL Corporation, the parent company of United Airlines.

 Civic work

 Creighton earned the Eagle Scout rank from the Boy Scouts of America (BSA) in 1946.
 As an adult, he was recognized for outstanding career and civic work by the BSA and awarded their Distinguished Eagle Scout Award.
 From 1997 to 1998, he served as the national president of the BSA.
 As national president, Creighton emphasized Scouting's traditional values and supported the growth of the BSA.
 Creighton said, "Scouting has always reflected the expectations of the American family.
 That so many American parents have chosen to involve their children in Scouting is a powerful testament to Scouting's effectiveness in building character in American youth."
+Creighton received several honors during his career, including the Prime Minister of Japan’s Letter of Commendation for International Trade and the Distinguished Volunteer Service Award from the Washington State University Foundation.